axeon-software/Babylon_Runtime/docs/tutorials.md

 - where is the babylon file,
 - what camera will be used at launch.

-So let's go, here our html file:
+So let's go, here our starting html file:

+> index.html
 ```html
 <!DOCTYPE html>
 <html>